DARPA-CRITICALMAAS/ta2-minmod-kg/README.md

 ## Repository Structure

-- [containers](/containers): build scripts to build docker images to deploy TA2 KG and other related services.
+- [containers](/containers): scripts to build docker images to deploy TA2 KG and other related services.
 - [extractors](/extractors): [d-repr](https://github.com/usc-isi-i2/d-repr) models to convert [TA2 data](https://github.com/DARPA-CRITICALMAAS/ta2-minmod-data/) in to RDF to import into TA2 KG.
 - [schema](/schema): the [ontology definition](/schema/ontology.ttl) and other generated files such as ER diagram and SHACL definition (for data validation)
 - [tests](/tests): testing code